 2. AIMS AND OBJECTIVES

-To provide a further means of fostering relationships between members of Local Authorities Fire and Rescue Services through the opportunity for sportsmanship, fellowship and healthy exercise afforded by the Royal and Ancient game of golf.
+To provide a further means of fostering relationships between members of Local Authorities Fire & Rescue Services through the opportunity for sportsmanship, fellowship and healthy exercise afforded by the Royal and Ancient game of golf.

 3. FREQUENCY

 The competition shall be held annually preferably in the first two weeks in June.
 Efforts should be made to avoid school holiday periods and public bank holidays.
+Changes to these dates must be approved by the National Committee/Secretary.

 4. ELIGIBILITY TO ENTER